 During this interval, many securities will trade on the Other OTC.
 At this time you may be able to buy the new preferred but the availability is not guaranteed.
 The preferred may be available for purchase at a reasonable price or it may not.
 The availability and the market price is definitely a factor of supply and demand.
 If you are interested in purchasing a security during this interval, you should use limit price orders and not be surprised if you are not able to buy the security.
 Most brokers should be able to handle orders for these securities online but you should check with your brokerage firm to be sure.
 If you do purchase a security on the Other OTC, the ticker symbol should be converted to the NYSE symbol as soon as the security starts trading on the NYSE but you may have to prompt your brokerage firm to do it if it does not happen automatically.

-Why are some issues trading on the Other OTC, the OTCBB or the Pink Sheets, instead of the NYSE?
+Why are some issues trading on the Other OTC, the OTCBB, the Pink Sheets or BATS, instead of the NYSE?

-There are a variety of reasons for issues to trade on the Other OTC (OTOTC), the OTCBB or the Pink Sheets (PKSHT).
+There are a variety of reasons for issues to trade on the Other OTC (OTOTC), the OTCBB, the Pink Sheets (PKSHT), the BATS Exchange.
 A few of the issues actually start trading on these trading venues.
 Generally these are issues where the common stock also trades on the venue.
 A number of preferred issues move to the venues when most of the original shares have been redeemed or repurchased by the company and only a limited number of shares remain outstanding.
 A number of issues that trade on the Other OTC, OTCBB or Pink Sheets start out as private placements and then start trading on these alternate exchanges when the original purchasers want to sell some or all of their shares.
+Some ETFs trade on the BATS exchange when they have a minimal number of shares outstanding.
 Other preferreds wind up on these alternate venues after suspending their distributions or going into bankruptcy.

 When shares are trading on the Other OTC or the Pink Sheets in particular, it can be difficult or impossible to actually purchase shares that are being quoted or, at least, to purchase them at a reasonable price.
 Placing a market order to buy or sell these securities would generally be a bad idea as the execution price could be considerably different than the latest quote.
 The only thing a purchaser can do is put in a bid and see if they can buy the shares.